The Best of Everything

 • Working title of the film was The Way We Are.

 • In 1997, the Writers' Guild of America restored the writing credits for Jean Rouverol and Hugo Butler, who were blacklisted at the time of the film's release.
-According to the 1997 Daily Variety article, the official writing credits are now: Jean Rouverol & Hugo Butler and Lewis Meltzer and Robert Blees.
+According to a 1997 Daily Variety article, the official writing credits are now: Jean Rouverol & Hugo Butler and Lewis Meltzer and Robert Blees.

 Bosley Crowther in the New York Times